 Is it just an odd twist of fate that our planet should have been wired like a cocoon just as we happen to enter the new millennium?
 Odder still: That the Net should have emerged from Arpanet, a military endeavor to escape MAD (Mutual Assured Destruction).

 The communication evolution has brought a major shift in our social interaction, much of which is yet to be fully understood.
-From the outset man’s apperception of God has been that He is Lord of a hierarchical and mysterious power.
-The communication technologies have shifted the grounds of such power structures and have laid the blueprint for a non-linear linking phenomenon.
+From the outset man’s apperception of God has been that he is Lord of a hierarchical and mysterious power.
+The communication technologies have shifted the grounds of such power structures and have laid the blueprint for a non-linear linking and thinking phenomenon.

 A shift is now occurring from an ancestral top-down power structure toward a dynamic interconnection that is both more emergent and convergent.
 This dynamic can also been seen in the invaluable contribution by open-source software and organizations.
 Open source dynamic is a shift away from traditional forms of production.
 Instead of being based on a hierarchical power scheme(s), open-source is generated by a gravitational force, not necessarily fueled by monetary gain but inspired by voluntary value added to a good cause.